liebemama/RepoSmith/SECURITY.md

 2. A maintainer will investigate and confirm the issue.
 3. If confirmed, we will work on a fix and prepare a security release.
 4. You will be notified once the fix is published.

 ---

+## Dependencies & Automated Scanning
+To keep **RepoSmith** secure, we rely on GitHub’s built-in security tooling:

+- 🛠 **Dependabot Alerts** → Automatically notifies us about vulnerable dependencies.
+- 🔍 **Code Scanning (CodeQL)** → Detects potential vulnerabilities and coding errors.
+- 🕵️ **Secret Scanning** → Prevents accidental leaks of tokens, keys, or credentials.

+We review alerts regularly and patch vulnerabilities as soon as possible.

+---